Gross-Lichterfelde Tramway

 The Gross Lichterfelde Tramway was the world's first commercially successful electric tram and first public electric tramway used for permanent service.
 It was built by the Siemens & Halske company in Lichterfelde, a suburb of Berlin, and went in service on 16 May 1881.
+The world´s first overhead wires were installed in 1883.

 Overview

 Werner von Siemens had presented the first electric passenger train at the Berlin industrial exhibition two years before.
 In order to develop the concept, he received the official approval to run an electric tramway line on already existing tracks, which had been used for building the Prussian military academy (Hauptkadettenanstalt) at Lichterfelde West.